rackerlabs/rackspace-how-to/content/rackspace-email/enable-or-disable-two-factor-authentication-for-administrators.md

 3. From the menu, select **Admins & Contacts**.

-4. Click the username for the administrator that you are going to require uses two factor authentication.
+4. Click the username for the administrator that you are going to require to use two-factor authentication.

 5. Expand the section labeled **Security Settings**.

 6. Check the box next to **Require Multi-Factor Authentication**.

-This administrator is now required to set up multi-factor authentication upon their next login to [cp.rackspace.com](https://cp.rackspace.com).
-They have the option to [Use text message multi-factor authentication](#use-text-message-multi-factor-authentication) or [Use a multi-factor authentication mobile application](#use-a-multi-factor-authentication-mobile-application).
+This administrator is now required to set up multifactor authentication upon their next login to [cp.rackspace.com](https://cp.rackspace.com).
+They have the option to [Use text message multifactor authentication](#use-text-message-multifactor-authentication) or [Use a multifactor authentication mobile application](#use-a-multifactor-authentication-mobile-application).

 **Note:** When you change mobile devices, you will need to [Disable two factor authentication](#disable-two-factor-authentication-for-other-administrators) and re-enable it on the new device.